 Which part of your house does anyone first see and notice?
 The house facade, of course!
 Even strangers simply passing by can see it.
 This is why designing and decorating it is just as important as any part of your home…

-But while we may all lavish great attention to every nook and cranny of our home’s interior decoration, many neglect the exterior.
+But while we may all lavish great attention to every nook and cranny of our home’s interior decoration, many neglects the exterior.
 We’ve all been guilty of the same from time to time.

 And I think it’s safe to say that one of the usually overlooked detail in our facade is the house numbers.
 After all their sole purpose is to tell visitors that it is or is not the house they are looking for.
 But after coming across this project, I realized that this simple sign mounted on our facade can create a good impression.